 - Advanced Music Theory course

 - Special Fine Arts Topic Masterclasses

 You can purchase and start any of the courses at any time, but the membership only opens a few times a year.
-It is open right now from May 1st – May 9th, 2022.
-If you have any questions about how we have taught music in our homeschool that I have not answered, feel free to comment below!
+It is open right now from August 1 – August 31, 2022.
+If you have any questions about how we have taught music in our homeschool that I have not answered, feel free to e-mail me!